Gusty winds continue into Saturday with a midday snow shower or squall

 SATURDAY

-While both weekend days are seasonably chilly, this will be the more wintry-feeling day, thanks to an unrelenting gusty breeze and even a few snowflakes.
-Expect a mix of sunshine and clouds and highs in the upper 30s, but west winds will still be active and gust around 45-50mph, keeping wind chills below freezing most of the day.
-Furthermore, a weak disturbance will pivot through and could touch off a few snow showers for anyone and even a brief squall for a few around midday.
+While both weekend days are seasonably chilly, this will be the more wintry-feeling day, thanks to the unrelenting blustery winds and even a few snowflakes.
+Expect a mix of sunshine and clouds otherwise and highs in the upper 30s.
+West winds will still be active and gust around 45-50mph, keeping wind chills below freezing most of the day.
+Furthermore, a disturbance will pivot through and could touch off a few snow showers for anyone and even a brief squall for a few around midday.
 The ground could whiten in any localized heavier squall, but no accumulation is expected from any lighter snow showers.

 SUNDAY